Mr. Smee

-Mr. Smee is a fictional character who serves as Captain Hook's boatswain in J. M. Barrie's 1904 play Peter Pan, or the Boy Who Wouldn't Grow Up and 1911 novel Peter and Wendy.
+Mr. Smee is a fictional character who serves as Captain Hook's boatswain in J. M. Barrie's 1904 play Peter Pan, or the Boy Who Wouldn't Grow Up and the 1911 novel Peter and Wendy.

 History

 Edward Kipling as Smee in the 1924 film Peter Pan.

 Mr. Smee seems an oddly genial man for a pirate; Barrie describes him as "Irish", the only Nonconformist among Captain Hook's crew, and "a man who stabbed without offence" – and is portrayed in the multiple pantomimes or movies of Peter Pan as a rather stupid but entertaining man.
 He is more interested in loot, rather than Hook's more evil pleasures.
 Smee typically represents a humorous side to pirating, often portrayed as a portly man with a bulbous nose and red cheeks, although Barrie hinted at a darker side.

 When captured by Captain Hook, every child in the brig loves Smee – he cannot lay a fist on them and does their darning – despite his belief that they fear him.
 Hook considers that Smee has good form without knowing it, which is of course the best form of all.
-He almost tears into Smee for this, but knows that clawing a man for having good form is very bad form.
+He almost tears into Smee for this but knows that clawing a man for having good form is very bad form.
 Smee offers to save Wendy Darling from the plank, if only she promises to be his mother – an offer she refuses, in Barrie's words, "Not even for Smee".

 Smee's position on the Jolly Roger crew is presented inconsistently (in a sense, it could be said that "no two 'Smees' are alike").
 In Peter and Wendy, he is identified as the ship's boatswain.
 He is one of two pirates (the other being Starkey) who survive the final battle between the children and the pirates, and "henceforth wandered about the world in his spectacles, making a precarious living by saying he was the only man that Jas.
 Hook had feared".

-In Peter Pan in Scarlet (2006) by British author Geraldine McCaughrean, Smee has moved into the Underground Home of the Lost Boys.
-He leaves Neverland by the end of the book, and opens up a shop in London that sells souvenirs collected from Neverland.
+In Peter Pan in Scarlet (2006) by British author Geraldine McCaughrean, Smee has moved into the underground home of the Lost Boys.
+He leaves Neverland by the end of the book and opens up a shop in London that sells souvenirs collected from Neverland.